HagOrMan/Piraten-Kapern/logbook.md

 2023-01-25 | Delivered F09, counting combos for 3 to eight of a kind.
 2023-01-25 | Changed Player class to have a strategy associated with it.
 2023-01-25 | Delivered F10, giving user option to enter the strategy to use in command line argument.
+2023-01-25 | Delivered F11, letting the user choose a combo player and completing the logic for them.